 In the study published in Psychological Medicine, researchers found that 12 hours a week was the optimal amount of reading, and that this was linked to improved brain structure, which may help explain the findings.

 “During childhood and adolescence, our brains develop, making this an important time in which to establish behaviours that support our cognitive development and promote good brain health.
 However, until now it has been unclear what impact – if any – encouraging children to read from an early age will have on their brain development, cognition and mental health later in life,” reads a release from the University of Cambridge on the findings.

 To investigate this, researchers from the universities of Cambridge and Warwick in the UK and Fudan University in China looked at data from the Adolescent Brain and Cognitive Development (ABCD) cohort in the US, which recruited more than 10,000 young adolescents.

 “The team analysed a wide range of data including from clinical interviews, cognitive tests, mental and behavioural assessments and brain scans, comparing young people who began reading for pleasure at a relatively early age (between two and nine years old) against those who began doing so later or not at all.
 The analyses controlled for many important factors, including socio-economic status.”

-A strong link was found between reading for pleasure at an early age and a positive performance in adolescence on cognitive tests and at school academic achievement.
+The team found a strong link between reading for pleasure at an early age and a positive performance in adolescence on cognitive tests that measured such factors as verbal learning, memory and speech development, and at school academic achievement.